 Small Talks: Get the Facts on Underage Drinking

 Underage drinking isn’t harmless fun.
-School-aged children are going through a critical period of physical and emotional growth.
-Kids who drink during this time can suffer real damage—exposing their developing brains, lives, and mental health to serious, even deadly, consequences.
+School-aged kids are going through a critical period of physical and emotional growth.
+Kids who drink alcohol during this time expose their developing brains, lives, and mental health to serious, even deadly, consequences.
 Help the kids in your life understand the risks of underage drinking by getting the facts for yourself.

 How kids get their hands on alcohol